JWST's PEARLS: TN J1338-1942 -- I. Extreme jet triggered star-formation in a $z=4.11$ luminous radio galaxy: Resolved physical properties of TNJ1338

 \subsection{Nature of the jet-aligned emission}

 In their previous study of TNJ1338, \citet{Zirm2005} attribute the extended optical emission (rest-frame UV) to SF activity triggered by the radio jet.
 As illustrated in Fig.~\ref{fig:sed_bestmodel}, the NIRCam observations reveal a more complex picture with multiple potential emission mechanisms.
-Nevertheless, our results are consistent with TNJ1338 being a massive galaxy with radiatively driven shocks and extensive recent star-formation spatially correlated with the luminous radio jets.
+Resolved spectroscopic observations are required to fully disentangle the emission-line contributions from star-formation, shocks and AGN photo-ionisation.
+Nevertheless, the resolved photometric SEDs are consistent with TNJ1338 being a massive galaxy with radiatively driven shocks and extensive recent star-formation spatially correlated with the luminous radio jets.

 In Fig.~\ref{fig:sed_shocks}, we present the observed SED of the two regions closest to the peak of radio continuum emission and the adjacent region beyond the peak.
 For each region we show the corresponding best-fit stellar population (green lines and triangles), with the best-fitting radiative shock models (yellow dash-dotted line and diamonds) shown if consistent with the observations.